bancika/diy-layout-creator/Building.md

 ### Building the Project ###

 This tutorial assumes that you have a newer version of Eclipse with working Ant and Java 1.6.0_45 installed.
 It also assumes that you have pulled the latest version of the code from the main Git repository.
+Read <a href="https://github.com/bancika/diy-layout-creator/blob/wiki/DownloadingSource.md">this document</a> if you need help with getting the source code.

 DIYLC consists of three main projects: